ASMR: Did You Feel That Sound?

-Traditional ASMR uses a variety of auditory and visual triggers that have been proven to generate strong responses in people that are sensitive to triggers.
+Traditional ASMR uses a variety of auditory and visual triggers that have been proven to generate strong responses in people who are sensitive to triggers.
 These videos and audios typically include sounds such as whispers, tapping or scratching various objects, and even simulating activities like hair brushing and ear cleaning.

-Erotic ASMR typically consists of role play scenarios that incorporate triggers from traditional ASMR.
+Erotic ASMR typically consists of role-play scenarios that incorporate triggers from traditional ASMR.
 These scenarios can be as mild as experiences that stimulate the senses.
-On the other hand, they can be as explicit as role playing sexual activity.
+On the other hand, they can be as explicit as role-playing sexual activity.

 Both types of ASMR have their own audiences, although there is also a lot of overlap between their audiences.
 Many people enjoy both types.

 Does negative ASMR exist?

 I do think that negative triggers exist.
 A negative trigger that I experience is the sound of Styrofoam rubbing against Styrofoam, like the opening and closing of a Styrofoam egg carton.
 Another negative trigger that many people would be familiar with is the sound of nails on a chalkboard.